daviewales/Python-Turtle-Tutorial/Tutorial.md

 It would be painful to have to type all our functions in every time we wanted to use them.
 Fortunately, Python lets us write them down in a text file, and `import` them when we want to use them.

-Open another terminal window, and navigate to where you want to store your Python modules.
-Then, create a folder called 'python-modules' and navigate to it.
+Exit Python, by pressing `control-D`.
+Then navigate to where you want to store your Python modules.
+Finally, create a folder called 'python-modules' and navigate to it.
 You might try the following:

 ~~~ {.bash}
 cd ~/Documents